 Android Tiramisu, aka Google Android 13, is focused more on user-facing features, functions, themes, privacy, security, and Android developers’ productivity.
-Google has enhanced the capabilities to better enable an ultimate personalized user experience.
+Google has enhanced its capabilities to better enable an ultimate personalized user experience.

-Let us explore Android 13 features in detail.
+Let us explore what’s new in Android 13 in detail.

 #1 Personalization The Way You Want